 More Drink Recipes: Cranberry Mango & Cranberry Kale Smoothie

 From this recipe alone there are so many health benefits.
 Celery, for one, contains vitamins A, K, and C. As well as potassium and folate.
-Spinach is full of antioxidants, iron, calcium, potassium, and vitamin C. Also in this recipe—lemons…which contain vitamin C, fructose, fiber, potassium, calcium, magnesium, and copper, as well as vitamins B1, B2, B6, folate, and pantothenic acid.
-Grapes provide vitamin C and K. Finally, cucumbers.
-They’re packed with vitamins K, B, and C along with minerals like copper, phosphorus, potassium, and magnesium.
-No one can argue the benefits of all that healthiness so why not juice all of these delicious fruits and veggies!
+Spinach is full of antioxidants, iron, calcium, potassium, and vitamin C. Also in this recipe—are lemons, which contain vitamin C, fructose, fiber, potassium, calcium, magnesium, and copper, as well as vitamins B1, B2, B6, folate, and pantothenic acid.
+Grapes provide vitamins C and K. Finally, cucumbers.
+They’re packed with vitamins K, B, and C and minerals like copper, phosphorus, potassium, and magnesium.
+No one can argue the benefits of all that healthiness so why not juice all these delicious fruits and veggies!